-Efforts to acquire Fairy Fen began in the mid-2000s when the Islands Trust Fund asked the Bowen Island community to select its highest priority areas for the Free Crown Grant program.
-The 18 hectare Fairy Fen area was confirmed as the first choice, and the Islands Trust Fund then partnered with the Conservancy to satisfy the conditions of the land transfer from the Provincial Government, including raising the funds needed to pay for the appraisal, land survey and management plan.
+Efforts to acquire Fairy Fen began in the mid-2000s when the Islands Trust Conservancy asked the Bowen Island community to select its highest priority areas for the Free Crown Grant program.
+The 18 hectare Fairy Fen area was confirmed as the first choice, and the Islands Trust Conservancy then partnered with the Bowen Island Conservancy to satisfy the conditions of the land transfer from the Provincial Government, including raising the funds needed to pay for the appraisal, land survey and management plan.

 What is Fairy Fen?

 Fairy Fen is described by biologists as one of the most undisturbed, biologically diverse, and ecologically rare fens in southern British Columbia (a fen is a wetland fed by ground or surface water and is neutral or alkaline in its chemistry, supporting a high diversity of plant and animal species).

 Fairy Fen protects unique plants, such as Labrador Tea, bog St. John’s-wort, bog cranberry, and a wide variety of sedges and mosses.
 Sharp-shinned Hawks have been seen around Fairy Fen, Pileated Woodpeckers are often heard in the trees, and Bald Eagles frequent the skies above.

 Fairy Fen will be a critical link in Bowen Island’s “Cove to Cape Greenway”.
 Acquisition of the land will reduce the risk of logging and residential development around the fen, and ongoing improvements to the trail system will also reduce damage caused by unauthorized users of off-road vehicles.